spring-projects/spring-retry/README.md

 });
 ```

-If the business logic does not succeed before the template decides to abort, then the client is given the chance to do some alternate processing through the recovery callback.
+If the business logic does not succeed before the template decides to abort, the client is
+given the chance to do some alternate processing through the recovery callback.

 ## Stateless Retry

-In the simplest case, a retry is just a while loop: the `RetryTemplate` can just keep trying until it either succeeds or fails.
-The `RetryContext` contains some state to determine whether to retry or abort, but this state is on the stack and there is no need to store it anywhere globally, so we call this stateless retry.
-The distinction between stateless and stateful retry is contained in the implementation of the `RetryPolicy` (the `RetryTemplate` can handle both).
-In a stateless retry, the callback is always executed in the same thread on retry as when it failed.
+In the simplest case, a retry is just a while loop: the `RetryTemplate` can keep trying
+until it either succeeds or fails.
+The `RetryContext` contains some state to determine
+whether to retry or abort.
+However, this state is on the stack, and there is no need to
+store it anywhere globally.
+Consequently, we call this stateless retry.
+The distinction
+between stateless and stateful retry is contained in the implementation of `RetryPolicy`
+(`RetryTemplate` can handle both).
+In a stateless retry, the callback is always executed
+in the same thread as when it failed on retry.

 ## Stateful Retry

-Where the failure has caused a transactional resource to become invalid, there are some special considerations.
-This does not apply to a simple remote call because there is no transactional resource (usually), but it does sometimes apply to a database update, especially when using Hibernate.
-In this case it only makes sense to rethrow the exception that called the failure immediately so that the transaction can roll back and we can start a new valid one.
+Where the failure has caused a transactional resource to become invalid, there are some
+special considerations.
+This does not apply to a simple remote call, because there is no
+transactional resource (usually), but it does sometimes apply to a database update,
+especially when using Hibernate.
+In this case, it only makes sense to rethrow the
+exception that called the failure immediately so that the transaction can roll back and

-In these cases a stateless retry is not good enough because the re-throw and roll back necessarily involve leaving the `RetryOperations.execute()` method and potentially losing the context that was on the stack.
-To avoid losing it we have to introduce a storage strategy to lift it off the stack and put it (at a minimum) in heap storage.
-For this purpose Spring Retry provides a storage strategy `RetryContextCache` which can be injected into the `RetryTemplate`.
-The default implementation of the `RetryContextCache` is in memory, using a simple `Map`.
-It has a strictly enforced maximum capacity, to avoid memory leaks, but it doesn't have any advanced cache features like time to live.
-You should consider injecting a `Map` that had those features if you need them.
-Advanced usage with multiple processes in a clustered environment might also consider implementing the `RetryContextCache` with a cluster cache of some sort (though, even in a clustered environment this might be overkill).
+we can start a new (and valid) one.

+In these cases, a stateless retry is not good enough because the re-throw and roll back
+necessarily involve leaving the `RetryOperations.execute()` method and potentially losing
+the context that was on the stack.
+To avoid losing the context, we have to introduce a
+storage strategy to lift it off the stack and put it (at a minimum) in heap storage.
+For
+this purpose, Spring Retry provides a storage strategy called `RetryContextCache`, which
+you can inject into the `RetryTemplate`.
+The default implementation of the
+`RetryContextCache` is in-memory, using a simple `Map`.
+It has a strictly enforced maximum
+capacity, to avoid memory leaks, but it does not have any advanced cache features (such as
+time to live).
+You should consider injecting a `Map` that has those features if you need
+them.
+For advanced usage with multiple processes in a clustered environment, you might
+also consider implementing the `RetryContextCache` with a cluster cache of some sort
+(though, even in a clustered environment, this might be overkill).

-Part of the responsibility of the `RetryOperations` is to recognize the failed operations when they come back in a new execution (and usually wrapped in a new transaction).
-To facilitate this, Spring Retry provides the `RetryState` abstraction.
-This works in conjunction with a special execute methods in the `RetryOperations`.
+Part of the responsibility of the `RetryOperations` is to recognize the failed operations
+when they come back in a new execution (and usually wrapped in a new transaction).
+To
+facilitate this, Spring Retry provides the `RetryState` abstraction.
+This works in
+conjunction with special `execute` methods in the `RetryOperations`.

-The way the failed operations are recognized is by identifying the state across multiple invocations of the retry.
-To identify the state, the user can provide an `RetryState` object that is responsible for returning a unique key identifying the item.
-The identifier is used as a key in the `RetryContextCache`.
+The failed operations are recognized by identifying the state across multiple invocations
+of the retry.
+To identify the state, you can provide a `RetryState` object that is
+responsible for returning a unique key that identifies the item.
+The identifier is used as
+a key in the `RetryContextCache`.

 > *Warning:*
-Be very careful with the implementation of `Object.equals()` and `Object.hashCode()` in the key returned by `RetryState`.
-The best advice is to use a business key to identify the items.
-In the case of a JMS message the message ID can be used.
+Be very careful with the implementation of `Object.equals()` and `Object.hashCode()` in
+the key returned by `RetryState`.
+The best advice is to use a business key to identify the
+items.
+In the case of a JMS message, you can use the message ID.

-When the retry is exhausted there is also the option to handle the failed item in a different way, instead of calling the `RetryCallback` (which is presumed now to be likely to fail).
-Just like in the stateless case, this option is provided by the `RecoveryCallback`, which can be provided by passing it in to the execute method of `RetryOperations`.
+When the retry is exhausted, you also have the option to handle the failed item in a
+different way, instead of calling the `RetryCallback` (which is now presumed to be likely
+  to fail).
+As in the stateless case, this option is provided by the `RecoveryCallback`,
+  which you can provide by passing it in to the `execute` method of `RetryOperations`.

-The decision to retry or not is actually delegated to a regular `RetryPolicy`, so the usual concerns about limits and timeouts can be injected there (see below).
+The decision to retry or not is actually delegated to a regular `RetryPolicy`, so the
+usual concerns about limits and timeouts can be injected there (see the next section).

 ## Retry Policies

-Inside a `RetryTemplate` the decision to retry or fail in the execute method is determined by a `RetryPolicy` which is also a factory for the `RetryContext`.
-The `RetryTemplate` has the responsibility to use the current policy to create a `RetryContext` and pass that in to the `RetryCallback` at every attempt.
-After a callback fails the `RetryTemplate` has to make a call to the `RetryPolicy` to ask it to update its state (which will be stored in the `RetryContext`), and then it asks the policy if another attempt can be made.
-If another attempt cannot be made (e.g. a limit is reached or a timeout is detected) then the policy is also responsible for identifying the exhausted state, but not for handling the exception.
-The `RetryTemplate` will throw the original exception, except in the stateful case, when no recover is available, in which case it throws `RetryExhaustedException`.
-You can also set a flag in the `RetryTemplate` to have it unconditionally throw the original exception from the callback (i.e. from user code) instead.
+Inside a `RetryTemplate`, the decision to retry or fail in the `execute` method is
+determined by a `RetryPolicy`, which is also a factory for the `RetryContext`.
+The
+`RetryTemplate` is responsible for using the current policy to create a `RetryContext` and
+passing that in to the `RetryCallback` at every attempt.
+After a callback fails, the
+`RetryTemplate` has to make a call to the `RetryPolicy` to ask it to update its state
+(which is stored in `RetryContext`).
+It then asks the policy if another attempt can be
+made.
+If another attempt cannot be made (for example, because a limit has been reached or
+a timeout has been detected), the policy is also responsible for identifying the
+exhausted state -- but not for handling the exception. `RetryTemplate` throws the
+original exception, except in the stateful case, when no recovery is available.
+In that
+case, it throws `RetryExhaustedException`.
+You can also set a flag in the
+`RetryTemplate` to have it unconditionally throw the original exception from the
+callback (that is, from user code) instead.

 > *Tip:*
-Failures are inherently either retryable or not - if the same exception is always going to be thrown from the business logic, it doesn't help to retry it.
-So don't retry on all exception types - try to focus on only those exceptions that you expect to be retryable.
-It's not usually harmful to the business logic to retry more aggressively, but it's wasteful because if a failure is deterministic there will be time spent retrying something that you know in advance is fatal.
+Failures are inherently either retryable or not -- if the same exception is always going
+to be thrown from the business logic, it does not help to retry it.
+So you should not
+retry on all exception types.
+Rather, try to focus on only those exceptions that you
+expect to be retryable.
+It is not usually harmful to the business logic to retry more
+aggressively, but it is wasteful, because, if a failure is deterministic, time is spent
+retrying something that you know in advance is fatal.

-Spring Retry provides some simple general purpose implementations of stateless RetryPolicy, for example a `SimpleRetryPolicy`, and the `TimeoutRetryPolicy` used in the example above.
+Spring Retry provides some simple general-purpose implementations of stateless
+`RetryPolicy` (for example, a `SimpleRetryPolicy`), and the `TimeoutRetryPolicy` used in
+the preceding example.

-The `SimpleRetryPolicy` just allows a retry on any of a named list of exception types, up to a fixed number of times:
+The `SimpleRetryPolicy` allows a retry on any of a named list of exception types, up to a
+fixed number of times.
+The following example shows how to use it:

 ```java
 // Set the max attempts including the initial attempt before retrying